-Title III is to improve the education of English learners by assisting the children to learn English and meet the challenging State academic standards.
-In carrying out activities with such funds, the eligible entity shall use effective approaches and methodologies for teaching English learners and immigrant children and youth.
+Title III is to improve the education of English learners (ELs) by assisting students in learning English and meeting the challenging state academic standards.
+In carrying out activities with such funds, the eligible entity shall use effective approaches and methodologies for teaching ELs and immigrant students.

-Allocations are calculated on a per student count and based on the number of limited English proficient students in each school district as reported in the latest October SIS count.
-Grant Award Notifications issued to LEAs with an allocation below the \$10,000 threshold are members of a consortium.
+Allocations are calculated on a per student count and based on the number of ELs in each school district as reported in the latest October SIS count.
+Grant Award Notifications issued to LEAs with an allocation below the \$10,000 threshold must be members of a consortium.

 Under Section 3114(b) of the ESEA as amended by the Every Student Succeeds Act (ESSA), a state educational agency (SEA) shall not award a Title III subgrant to a local educational agency (LEA) if the amount is less than \$10,000.
-Local educational agencies that do not meet the \$10,000 threshold may form a consortium to qualify for these funds.
+LEAs that do not meet the \$10,000 threshold may form a consortium to qualify for these funds.
 LEAs that are interested in forming a consortium must agree and commit to the following.
 LEAs must designate a member of the group to serve as the fiscal agent.
+See the Title III Consortium Handbook for more information.